QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Virtual lab core developer: Provides support to the virtual lab owner.
 - Virtual lab owner / Principal investigator: Uses the virtual lab to do their research.
 Publishes a paper in the ecosystem domain.
 - Networked infrastructures scientist: Publishes a technical paper.
+- Virtual lab service operator: When the virtual lab owner, and reviewers believe the virtual lab to be ready to be used by others, the virtual lab service operator can try out the virtual lab with a fresh pair of eyes and do suggestions.
+The can help the virtual lab owner identify issues arising when others start using the virtual lab.
 - Virtual research environment (VRE) development and operations engineer: Support the core developers and golden user by providing advise and changing the virtual research environment where necessary.

 ### From first use to workshop use